Psalms For Life

 The psalm’s focal point is David’s urgent plea for covenant protection, sandwiched between his pledge of allegiance and his grateful testimony to God’s faithfulness.[1]
 Refusing to turn to other gods in desperation, David puts all his hope in YHWH, the one who has faithfully shielded him from violence before.

 Urging God to judge the scoundrels bent on killing him, David asks only that they fall prey to their own evil plots, reap what they’ve sown, and be put out of business once and for all.
-While he doesn’t detail his precise situation, it’s clear that he’s pledging to leave vengeance to God.
+While he doesn’t detail his precise situation, he’s clearly leaving vengeance to God.

 David ends with hope: he’s convinced YHWH will come through for him, vindicate him, fill him with praise, and restore him to God’s temple.
 Later Jews who returned from exile only to endure slanderous attacks by vicious enemies must have found this prayer very encouraging.
 With David, we can be confident that God will vindicate his people, renew us, and fill us with joy.